MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Storage/Get-AzureRmStorageAccount.md

 ```

 ### -Name
-Name of the Storage Account
+Specifies the name of the Storage account to get.

 ```yaml
 Type: String